kvnkho/kevinkho.com/content/_index.md

 ---
 title: Kevin Kho
 subtitle: Focused on machine learning engineering and open-source data tooling.
-Focused on machine learning engineering and open-source data tooling.
-Focused on machine learning engineering and open-source data tooling.
-Focused on machine learning engineering and open-source data tooling.
-Focused on machine learning engineering and open-source data tooling.
-Focused on machine learning engineering and open-source data tooling.
-Focused on machine learning engineering and open-source data tooling.
-Focused on machine learning engineering and open-source data tooling.
+This site is currently in progress.
+I am moving all my blogs here.

-seo_title: Kevin Kho | Big Data, Open Source, Machine Learning Engineering, Fugue
+seo_title: Kevin Kho | Big Data and Open Source
 ---